 Privacy is another issue at the centre of the debate when deploying blockchain in different applications.
 Privacy in blockchain can imply the ability to perform transactions without leaking identification information, still allowing the user to remain compliant.
-Despite transactions and data are authenticated through cryptography, it is possible to access the data, including, in some applications using blockchain, the information on the identities of the parties in the transactions; thus causing a threat to personal privacy.
+Despite the fact that transactions and data are authenticated through cryptography, it is possible to access the data, including, in some applications using blockchain, the information on the identities of the parties in the transactions; this thus causes a threat to personal privacy.
 With the rise and widespread adoption of this technology, data breaches could become frequent.
 In particular, nodes in public blockchains have direct access to the data in the blockchain, and in the absence of clear regulations, it may cause significant business risks.

-The most significant cases of blockchain privacy failure include hacking MtGox Bitcoin exchange in 2014 when hackers were able to steal USD 450 million in Bitcoin and were not identified.
-Coinbase cryptocurrency exchange was attacked in 2012; personal email addresses were used to change verification numbers allowing hackers to access wallets.
-DAO was hacked in 2016; hackers stole up to USD 100 million according to some estimates.
-Hacks often happen as discussed in the section above ("Criminal activities"); while the magnitude of them has declined, the potential loss is significant.
+The most significant cases of blockchain privacy failure include the hacking of theMtGox Bitcoin exchange in 2014, when hackers were able to steal US\$450 million in Bitcoin and were not identified.
+The Coinbase cryptocurrency exchange was attacked in 2012; personal email addresses were used to change verification numbers, allowing hackers to access wallets.
+DAO was hacked in 2016; hackers stole up to US\$100 million, according to some estimates.
+Hackings often occur as discussed in the section above ("Criminal activities"); while the magnitude of hackings has declined, the potential loss is significant.

 At the same time, blockchain technology, due to data transparency and integrity features, can improve privacy by verifying and managing consent; providing individuals with clear notifications and records of personal data usage across distributed systems and minimizing data sharing between data controllers and their processors.
-Some researchers suggest that self-governing blockchain-enabled identity and data management solutions can provide the preferred way to maintain and demonstrate data privacy.
-For now, it is important for policymakers to better-tailoring data privacy laws, regulations, and guidance for blockchain use cases.
+Some researchers suggest that self-governing blockchainenabled identity and data management solutions can provide the preferred way to maintain and demonstrate data privacy.
+For now, it is important for policymakers to better tailor data privacy laws, regulations and guidance for blockchain use cases.